-Recognizing the need for Catholic school administrators to be prepared not only as curriculum, personnel, and financial leaders, but also as leaders in the religious education ministry, Madonna University has joined with the Archdiocese of Detroit and Sacred Heart Major Seminary to offer the Catholic School Leadership Master's degree program.
+Recognizing the need for Catholic school administrators to be prepared not only as curriculum, personnel, and financial leaders, but also as spiritual leaders, Madonna University has joined with the Archdiocese of Detroit and Sacred Heart Major Seminary to offer the Catholic School Leadership Master's degree program.
 This program follows the guidelines for administrator certification, and is designed for part-time students with full-time work commitments.

 |School Principal (K-12)|

 |Director of Student Formation|

 |Catholic School Headmaster|